chelseamharmon/DTI/README.md

 #LUX
 #Creates .nii.gz using tractsNorm.nii.gz file for each tract in autoptx/visualise/ folder
+#Use edited autoPtx_prepareForDisplay file which can be found in this repository under /scripts/autoptx/
 cd /danl/SB/DTI/autoptx
 autoPtx_prepareForDisplay 0.005
 #This uses structureList from /usr/share/fs/5.0/bin/autoPtx/structureList and subjectList from /danl/SB/DTI/autoptx/preproc/subjectList